How to Navigate Fragmented Specialists

 - Expecting one doctor to reconcile conflicting opinions.

-- Keeping separate notes that never converge into a whole.
+- Keeping separate notes that never converge into a working summary.

 Small prompts you can bring to appointments